1360 Immunization | TANF

 For Georgia the required immunization series begins at birth and continues through ages four to six years.

 The preschool age child must begin the immunization series to be included in the AU and must continue the series to remain eligible.
-To determine eligibility of a newborn child, refer to Verification Procedures on page 5 (1360-5) of this section.
+To determine eligibility of a newborn child, refer to: Verification Procedures.

 A child is considered current in the immunization series as long as the next immunization due date included on acceptable verification is a future date.